okbreathe/redux-api-resources/README.md

 ## Erata

-While it isn't necessary to know this for working with redux-api-resources, resources are stored in the store in the following way:
+While it isn't necessary to know this for working with `redux-api-resources`, resources are stored in the store in the following way:

 ```javascript
 users: {